atduskgreg/drift/README.markdown

 * make creating a new document not open a new window
 * figure out why GEGistListDelegate doesn't have access to associatedDocument in numberOfRowsInTableView
 * button to remove gist from tracked gists
-* button to refresh gist from server
-* button menu to delete gists
+* button to delete gists
 * all these buttons should also be menu items/hot keys
 * clean up some of the logging
 * import all gists belonging to the user (if we have gh info)
+* automatic updating of gist on a timed basis